sjcockell/mmb8052/practicals/practical_03.md

  - Work out a single command which uses brace expansion to create the project directory structure for Assessment 1, bear in mind the following factors:

- 1. Directory and file names should not contain spaces (it is good practise to replaces spaces with underscores - `_`)
+ 1. Directory and file names should not contain spaces (it is good practice to replaces spaces with underscores - `_`)
  1. Your project directory should contain the sub-directories described above
  1. Your project directory should be a direct sub-directory of your home directory
  1. `mkdir` has an option which allows it to create nested directories in a single command - use `man mkdir` to figure out what this option is

+# Documentation

+Organising your files well is just one part of effective management of your computational research.
+Our bioinformatics projects also require good _documentation_.
+Much like a well-kept lab notebook, the major beneficiary of a well-documented project is future you.
+Poor documentation can lead to irreproducibility and be a source of potential error.

+Lots of complexity can hide in bioinformatics work - large numbers of similar files, vast numbers of program parameters, rapidly changing software and other factors besides.
+Our best defense against this complexity causing us problems down the line is to keep good documentation - what software version did we use?
+Paired with which parameters?
+Why did we make this decision?

+The most basic level of documentation is the so-called README file.
+Every project should contain a README in its base directory, which records a standard set of information (or _metadata_) about the experiments carried out in that project.

+## The README file